-Alison Pezanoski-Browne is a writer, researcher, and media/event producer.
+Alison Pezanoski-Browne is a writer, researcher, artist, and project enthusiast.
 Her work has been featured in the Leonardo Music Journal, Bitch Magazine, and Hello Giggles, among other publications.
-Currently, she is a Grants & Communications Manager at the arts & environmental learning non-profit Caldera.
+Currently, she is a Grants & Communications Manager at the youth arts & environmental non-profit Caldera.

 Alison earned her M.A. at Pacific Northwest College of Art (PNCA) in Critical Theory & Creative Research, completing the thesis The Tragic Art of Eco-Sound, analyzing several electroacoustic compositions that use nature field recordings, and studying the concepts of sociologist Henri Lefebvre.
 The thesis was the inspiration for her Leonardo Music Journal review of the same name.
 While immersed in her studies, she recorded/edited the podcast and was an editorial intern for Tin House, and was also an intern with and on the Programming Committee for the non-profit Know Your City.